-In March 2018, the federal government launched public consultations to hear from Canadians “about the key elements of a human rights-based approach to housing, the proposed approach to the new legislation, and new concepts to be explored.”
+In November 2017, the federal government released its National Housing Strategy outlining its commitment to realizing the right to housing in Canada.
+Following this, in March 2018, the government launched public consultations to hear from Canadians “about the key elements of a human rights-based approach to housing, the proposed approach to the new legislation, and new concepts to be explored.”
 The consultations built on the government’s commitment to realize the right to housing in its National Housing Strategy, released in November 2017.
 As part of the consultations, the government also released a discussion paper outlining the key elements of the proposed human rights-based approach.

-Maytree, alongside other organizations and partners in the sector, has taken part in the consultations and supported broad-based input with a focus on the meaningful participation of those with lived experience of housing need.
+Maytree, alongside other organizations and partners in the sector, took part in the consultations and supported broad-based input with a focus on the meaningful participation of those with lived experience of housing need.